-Research Ethics and Protections
+Research Oversight and Compliance

 The use of animals for research, teaching or testing at the University of Toronto is subject to ethical and legal requirements under Ontario’s Animals for Research Act, and the federal Canadian Council on Animal Care.
 The fewest number of animals are used when necessary under conditions that ensure their proper care and welfare.
 More